Burkley Allen

 Council Member

-Council member dedicated to promoting affordable housing, community safety, and environmental initiatives.
+Council member dedicated to affordable housing, community safety, and cultural heritage in Nashville.

 Legislative style

-- •Sponsored an ordinance to create a permit prioritization program for affordable housing and day care development projects.
+- •Sponsorship of BL2026-1315 to create a permit prioritization program for affordable housing and day care development projects.

 Voting record